-Learn the ins-and-outs of car insurance after a total loss.
+Learn the ins-and-outs of car insurance after an incident resulting in a total loss.

 Totaling your car is, to put it eloquently, a pretty big bummer.
 Even if you’re left uninjured, the mess of logistics that follow suit is confusing and hectic during an already stressful time.
 The actual meaning of total loss, how it’s determined, whether or not you can dispute that determination, and what comes next are all questions that arise after a vehicle has been totaled.
 Fortunately, these are the questions we'll cover below.

 What makes a car a total loss varies by state.
 Basically, there are two schools of thought: total loss formula states (TLF) and total loss threshold states (TLT).
 For a total loss threshold state, it will work like this:

 In total loss threshold states, outlined here, a vehicle is determined to be totaled if the value of the damages exceeds a certain point.
 This “threshold” is valued as a percentage and varies a bit between states.
 Iowa has the lowest threshold, meaning the least dollar amount needed to total the vehicle at 50% whereas Texas has the highest at 100%.

 The remaining states, Alaska, Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Louisiana, Maryland, Minnesota, Missouri, New Jersey, New Mexico, Ohio, Pennsylvania, South Dakota, Utah, Vermont, and Washington are "total loss formula" states.

 After your vehicle has sustained significant damage, your car insurance company will evaluate the vehicle and determine if it is indeed a total loss.